3 Days in Yogyakarta – Itinerary Tailored by a Local (2024)

 Day 1: Cultural Yogyakarta

 I will assume you have a full first day in Yogyakarta, although it’s often not the case.
-If your first day is shorter, cut out a part of the itinerary.
+Your first day may be shorter if you arrive by train during the day.
+In this case, cut out a part of the itinerary.

 Morning, Lunch, and Early Afternoon